tigera-solutions/cc-demo-workload-security/README.md

    EOF
    ```

-   You should be able to view the potential affect of the staged default-deny policy if you navigate to the Dashboard view in the Enterprise Manager UI and look at the Packets by Policy histogram.
+   You should be able to view the potential affect of the staged default-deny policy if you navigate to the Dashboard view in the Calico Cloud UI and look at the Packets by Policy histogram.

    ```bash
    # make a request across namespaces and view Packets by Policy histogram, the expected result is "HTTP/1.1 200 OK"